filetrust/Glasswall-Security-Policies/policies/Recovery Plan Policy.md

 ### 4.2.2 Exceptions

-Any exception to the policy must be approved by the IT Manager and/or Executive Team in advance.
+Any exception to the policy must be approved by the Head of IT and/or Executive Team in advance.

 4.3 Applicability of Other Policies